wanglab-broad/FuseMap/README.md

 ## Manuscript code and data
+### Reproducibity
-- For code and data in the manuscript 'Towards a universal spatial molecular atlas of the mouse brain', please go to [paper_code](paper_code/).
+For code and data in the manuscript 'Towards a universal spatial molecular atlas of the mouse brain', please go to [paper_code](paper_code/).

-- For exploratory analysis of the molCCF, we provide an [interactive online database](http://fusemap.spatial-atlas.net/).
+### Exploratory analysis
+We provide an interactive online database of the [molCCF](http://fusemap.spatial-atlas.net/).

 ## System Requirements
 ### Hardware requirements